Navigation Home - AA-Fishing Lakes Fish

 Outlook: Good

 Cut shad, worms and prepared baits are all catching plenty of blues, year round at Truman Lake.
-Fishing for blue catfish is often productive on flats nearby river and creek channels, especially when water is flowing.
-In cold weather anchoring tends to work better than drifting, in warm months just the opposite.
-Blue cats tend to school by size, so keep searching until you find some of the bigger fish grouped up.
-Use a slip sinker or Carolina rig setup.
+Blue cats tend to school by size, so it's worth the time to keep searching until you find a school of the bigger fish.

 Fishing Video